Soldiering on through illness: does it do anyone any good?

-Traditionally, anyone wanting to illustrate the impact of illness on the workplace would simply cite figures on absenteeism.
-But to fully appreciate the size of the problem, there’s another ‘ism’ we need to consider – presenteeism.
+Traditionally, anyone wanting to illustrate the impact of illness on the workplace would simply cite figures on sickness absence, but there are other factors to consider.

-In recent years, employers have started to recognise the damage to morale and performance which occurs when employees soldier on at work when they really aren’t fit to.
-Known as presenteeism, this issue has been estimated to have a financial impact of up to £26 billion per year in the UK 1.
+In recent years, employers have started to recognise the damage to morale and performance which occurs when employees ‘soldier on’ at work when they really aren’t fit to.
+Known as presenteeism, this issue is said to be more costly than sickness absence and medical treatment combined.

 Poor mental health is a major cause of presenteeism, albeit one which employers can take positive steps to prevent.
 To do this, we first need to be able to recognise it.
-Everyone within the workplace has a role to play in creating a culture where colleagues feel comfortable to speak out when they’re feeling anxious or low, knowing that they will find the support they need to get back on track.
+Everyone within the workplace has a role to play.
+It’s essential to create a culture where colleagues feel comfortable to speak out when they’re feeling anxious or low, knowing they will find the support they need to get back on track.

-We’ll know we’ve achieved this when we routinely hear employees discussing their mental state, just as they might complain about flu symptoms, stomach pain, or a sore back.
+We’ll know we’ve achieved this when we routinely hear employees discussing their mental state in the same way they might complain about flu symptoms, stomach pain, or a sore back.

-Combatting the issue of presenteeism is about much more than simply telling a suffering colleague to take some time off.
-We need to improve recognition of the early signs of mental health issues and then provide the right support.
-Get this right, and we can prevent both absenteeism and presenteeism.
+We need to get better at recognising the early signs of mental health issues and then give the right support.
+Get this right, and we can prevent both sickness absence and presenteeism.

 This is a lot to think about, but managers aren’t short of places to turn for support.
 Organisations such as Mind, City Mental Health Alliance, and Mental Health First Aid England have all made great strides in raising awareness and implementing training to improve our communication around mental health in the workplace.